filecoin-project/specs/src/intro/system/why_systems.md

 StateTree, from a node they trust.

-Note: Filecoin does not use the "full node" or "light client" terminology, in wide use in Bitcoin and other blockchain networks.
+Note: Filecoin does not use the "full node" or "light client" terminology, in wide use in Bitcoin and other blockchain
+- we have already defined "full node" in concepts. networks.
 In filecoin, these terms are not well defined.
 It is best to define nodes in terms of their capabilities, and therefore, in terms of the Systems they run.
 For example: